pingcap/docs/system-variables.md

 > **警告：**
 >
-> Currently, letting the Common Table Expression(CTE) executed on the TiFlash MPP is still in development and its cost formula is still in ajustment.
-It's not recommended that you use it in production environments and you will need to open the variable [`tidb_enforce_mpp`](/system-variables.md#tidb_enforce_mpp-new-in-v51) to avoid cases that the CTE can be executed in TiFlash MPP but is executed in TiDB actually.
+> The feature is still in development, don't change its default value.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `OFF`
-- This variable controls whether the CTE can be executed on TiFlash MPP instead of on TiDB.
+- This variable controls whether the non-recursive CTE can be executed on TiFlash MPP instead of on TiDB.
 The performance of the queries which contains CTE and are executed on TiFlash MPP will be increased significantly.
-- This variable only controls whether the non-recursive CTE can be executed on the TiFlash MPP or not.
-It cannot control the behavior of the recursive CTE.

 ### tidb_opt_fix_control <span class="version-mark">New in v7.1.0</span>